magento/devdocs/src/guides/v2.3/test/static/static-analysis.md

 ![PHPMD]({{site.baseurl}}/common/images/static-md.png)

-To verify it works, add an unused private method to a class and you should see a warning from PHPMD about it not being used.
+To verify it works, add an unused private method to a class, and you should see a warning from PHPMD about it not being used.